nypesap/nypesap.github.io/docs/blog/posts/0011-SAP-Fiori-custom-app-identification.md

 Out of experience, I recommend using the same convention that SAP uses in its Fiori application library for App IDs: the letter and four digits.
 For naming its standard app, SAP is following the site for naming SAP Gui transactions using letters other than Z and Y. Therefore, projects can use Z and Y for their custom and extended apps.
 For example, "Z0061".
 A simple and clear indication that immediately informs the user that he is dealing with a custom app.

-When  keeping a list applications, the choice of tool isn't crucial as long as the project keeps an official list of app IDs in one place.
-Projects can achieve this using a SharePoint Excel spreadsheet, a Confluence page or any other similar tool.
-If you want to link your App IDs with other records such as Fiori Launchpad catalogs, roles, test users, usage logs, and change requests, consider using a dedicated tool like [Fiori Tracker](https://fioritracker.org).
+When maintaining a list of applications, the choice of tool is not critical as long as the project stores an official list of app IDs in one location.
+Projects can accomplish this using a SharePoint Excel spreadsheet, a Confluence page, or a similar tool.
+If you need to connect your App IDs with other records such as Fiori Launchpad catalogs, roles, test users, usage logs, and change requests, consider using a dedicated tool like [Fiori Tracker](https://fioritracker.org).

 ## Conclusion